Learning how to spot and critique flaws is the most important skill that you need to develop to succeed on the LSAT logical reasoning section.

 Conclusion: Therefore, it is highly likely George weighs more than 75 pounds

-Now, unlike with a deductive argument, it’s not totally certain that if these premises are true, the conclusion will be true as well (George might not in fact weigh more than 75 pounds).
-However, the author just claims that it is “highly likely” that George does indeed weigh more than 75 lbs.
+Now, unlike with a deductive argument, it’s not totally certain that if these premises are true, the conclusion will be true as well (George might not, in fact, weigh more than 75 pounds).
+However, the author claims that it is “highly likely” that George does indeed weigh more than 75 lbs.
 Does she back that up?
 Yes.
 She establishes that it’s highly likely for an adult orangutan to weigh more than 75 lbs.
-Since George is an adult orangutan, the same thing that is true of the population as a whole applies to George.
-If these premises are both true, then she has passed the bar she set and it is indeed highly likely that George weighs more than 75 lbs.
-It’s a well-reasoned argument. i.e. not flawed.
+Since George is an adult orangutan, the same thing that is true of the population applies to George.
+If these premises are both true, she has passed the bar she set, and it is indeed highly likely that George weighs more than 75 lbs.
+It’s a well-reasoned argument. i.e., not flawed.

-Perhaps unfortunately, you aren’t going to run into very many good inductive arguments on the LSAT.
-Instead you have to wade through a lot of bad ones that might superficially resemble well-crafted inductive arguments, but are no good.
+Perhaps, unfortunately, you will not run into very many good inductive arguments on the LSAT.
+Instead, you have to wade through many bad ones that might superficially resemble well-crafted inductive arguments but are no good.
 Let’s look at a bogus argument that tries to pass itself off as proper reasoning.
-Bear in mind that the LSAT writers are clever– these arguments are always going to look like they provide at least some support for the conclusion.
+Bear in mind that the LSAT writers are clever– these arguments will always look like they provide at least some support for the conclusion.
 It’s your goal to see that they don’t provide enough.

 Car Dealer: last year, we made an average of 15% profit on all the luxury cars we sold, all of which were priced over 15,000 dollars.
 On the other hand, we made and average of 25% profit on all our low-end models, which retail for $15,000 or less.
 Since we can only fit a limited number of cars on the lot, we should just sell low-end cars next year.
 This would maximize our profits since we should be able to sell as many total units as we sell now.

-This argument concludes that this dealership, in order to maximize profits next year, should sell only low-end vehicles.
+This argument concludes that this dealership, to maximize profits next year, should sell only low-end vehicles.
 That’s a pretty definite conclusion.
 Does the car dealer back that up?
-He or she tries to by saying that last year a greater percentage of the sales price of low-end cars was profit, so selling more of those will maximize profits next year.
+They try to by saying that last year a greater percentage of the sales price of low-end cars was profit, so selling more of those will maximize profits next year.
 However, the evidence given doesn’t actually tell us anything about which course is better.
 Why not?

-The argument fails to consider that a lower percent of profits may still amount to a higher dollar amount of profit per-unit, e.g. 15% of $50,000 (7,500) would be a lot greater profit per car than 25% percent of $15,000 (2,250).
-Even if his or her premises are taken to be true, the car dealer’s conclusion is no more likely.
-We would need way more info than we are given to adequately support it.
+The argument fails to consider that a lower percentage of profits may still amount to a higher dollar amount of profit per unit, e.g., 15% of $50,000 (7,500) would be a lot greater profit per car than 25% percent of $15,000 (2,250).
+Even if their premises are taken to be true, the car dealer’s conclusion is no more likely.
+We would need way more info than we are given to support it adequately.

-You’ve now been introduced to the two types of flaw arguments: deductive and inductive.
-Although it might seem like I’ve complicated things by adding this additional step, I’m nevertheless confident that at the end of the day it’s going to benefit you to know exactly why a flaw is a flaw.
+You’ve now been introduced to the two types of flawed arguments: deductive and inductive.
+Although it might seem like I’ve complicated things by adding this additional step, I’m nevertheless confident that at the end of the day, it’s going to benefit you to know exactly why a flaw is a flaw.

-What I want you to take from this is that there are only a few ways to craft a good argument.
+Please take from this because there are only a few ways to craft a good argument.
 There are many more ways to make a flawed argument.
 Once you move past the errors of deductive reasoning, it may seem at first like there is infinite variety.
 That, however, is an illusion that will evaporate on closer inspection.
 The same flaws repeat themselves over and over again, just with different content.
-Learn to see through all the polish to quickly spot the flaw underneath.
+Learn to see through all the polish to spot the flaw underneath quickly.